mvolkmann/blog/src/nushell.md

 ### Lists

+A list is an ordered collection of values.
 The literal syntax for creating a `list` is to include expressions in square brackets separated by spaces or commas (for readability).
 For example, `[foo bar baz]` or `[foo, bar, baz]`.